dsor-isr/MIR-Competition-2024/README.md

 ### Workflow:

-Open 4 distict terminals, in one of the terminals.
+Open 4 distict terminals.

-*In the first terminal run the MicroXRCEAgent:
+* In the first terminal run the MicroXRCEAgent:
 ```console
   MicroXRCEAgent udp4 -p 8888
 ```
 You can keep the agent running in the background, and not worry about it.

-*In a second terminal, start the simulation:
+* In a second terminal, start the simulation:
   ```console
   cd ~/MIR_Project_2024/PX4-Autopilot
   make px4_sitl gazebo-classic_glassy